| |

 Make it!

-• Add mushrooms and garlic paste and sauté for 2 minutes
+• Add mushrooms and garlic paste (or garlic cloves) and sauté for 2 minutes.

-• Add diced tomatoes, chili powder, cumin, oregano, basil and salt
+• Add diced tomatoes, chili powder, cumin, oregano, basil, chipotle powder, and salt.

-• Add kidney beans and black olives, simmer for 10 more minutes
+• Add the kidney beans and black olives, and simmer for ten more minutes.

 • Eat